paulhibbitts/test-codeberg/README.md

 #### Additional URL Parameters

-The following URL parameters are available but not ot included in the Web Page Builder.
+The following URL parameters are available but not included in the Web Page Builder.

 **dark-mode**
 Automatically switch light/dark theme based on system OS-level preference, for example: